 Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing opportunities.

-US heavy metal band Metallica has had a career spanning over three decades.
+US heavy metal band Metallica has had a career spanning four decades.
 The question that some may be asking is how did the band’s career get off to such an amazing start?
 One of the reasons is the release of their debut album called Kill em All.
 The album was released in 1983 and it represents a lot of staccato style riffs, heavy music, and a type of aggression that will leave you amazed and impressed.
 Metallica is credited with starting the thrash metal movement.

 The original lineup had members Dave Mustaine and Ron Mcgovney.
 Mustaine would form the band Megadeth after Metallica kicked him out of the band.
 I feel that Mustaine harmed himself with his erratic behavior and drug and alcohol use.
 He blamed Kirk Hammett for stealing his job.
 I think that these behaviors contributed to a decline in Megadeth starting in the mid to late 1990’s.
 Many will say that Master of Puppets is the finest work of Metallica's career.
 This first album features the bass guitar playing of Cliff Burton (1962-1986).
 His skill and artistry is shown in the instrumental song called "Anesthesia (Pulling Teeth)."
 The song consists entirely of bass guitar with some drumming mixed in.
 Metallica early on in their career had the upper hand on Megadeth and I’m sure most fans of the metal genre would agree with me.